Isiboro Secure

 Human History

-The Moxeño, Yuracaré, and Chimane peoples have inhabited TIPNIS territory for centuries, developing sustainable resource management systems adapted to the Amazon-Andes transition environment.
-The Llanos de Moxos, just north of the park, contains evidence of one of the most sophisticated pre-Columbian civilizations in the Amazon, with extensive earthworks, raised fields, and fish weirs demonstrating advanced agricultural management.
-Colonial Jesuit missions in the Beni region (1600s-1767) significantly influenced Moxeño culture.
-The 2011 TIPNIS marches, when indigenous communities walked 600 kilometers from the Amazon to La Paz to protest the proposed highway, became a defining moment in Bolivian indigenous rights history.
+The Mojeño-Trinitario, Yuracaré, and Tsimané peoples have inhabited TIPNIS territory for centuries, developing sustainable resource management systems adapted to the Amazon-Andes transition environment.
+[1] The Llanos de Moxos, just north of the park, contains evidence of one of the most sophisticated pre-Columbian civilizations in the Amazon, with extensive earthworks, raised fields, and fish weirs demonstrating advanced agricultural management.
+Colonial Jesuit missions in the Beni region (1600s–1767) significantly influenced Mojeño culture.
+The 2011 TIPNIS marches, when indigenous communities marched from the Amazon to La Paz to protest the proposed highway, became a defining moment in Bolivian indigenous rights history.

 Park History

-TIPNIS was established in 1965 as a national park and later expanded to include the indigenous territory designation, creating a joint management framework.
-The 2011 controversy over the proposed Villa Tunari-San Ignacio de Moxos highway cutting through the park's core generated international attention and resulted in Law 180 'protecting' the park's intangible zone.
-Subsequent political conflicts over the law's implementation, with different Bolivia governments taking contradictory positions, have created ongoing legal and management uncertainty.
+TIPNIS was established on November 22, 1965 as a national park and recognized as an indigenous territory in September 1990, creating a joint management framework.
+[1] The 2011 controversy over the proposed Villa Tunari–San Ignacio de Moxos highway cutting through the park's core generated international attention and resulted in Law 180, which declared the park's core an intangible zone and prohibited road construction.
+However, Law 180 was repealed by Law 969 in August 2017, which authorized road construction and other infrastructure development within TIPNIS.
 The park remains a symbol of the tension between Bolivia's indigenous rights commitments and its natural resource development agenda.

 Major Trails And Attractions